The respondent, a 24 year old Moroccan man, experienced four pushbacks from Greece to Turkey, the most recent one on the 22nd of March 2022.

-The men in uniform didn’t talk much to the respondent and his friends, but they asked to go to the camp.
-In response to that, one man kicked on the respondents chest and told him “Look, Turkey is good, stay there, Greece no”.
-The uniformed men kept the phones and the money.
-30 minutes a white Ford van (image below) arrived where they got loaded in the trunk and taken to a different spot next to the river in order to be pushed back from there.
+According to the respondent, the men in uniform didn’t talk much to him and his friends, but they (the transit group) expressed the intention to claim asylum and asked to go to the camp.
+In response to that, one man reportedly kicked the respondent’s chest and told him “Look, Turkey is good, stay there, Greece no”.
+The uniformed men kept the phones and the money, the respondent recounted.
+Approximately 30 minutes later a white Ford van arrived; the respondent described that they were loaded into the trunk and taken to a different spot next to the river in order to be pushed back from there.

 In the white van, the respondent counted three men wearing civilian clothes and balaclavas.
 He stated that the driving was fast and reckless.
 “It was scary how the driver drifted on the unpaved roads and the van didn’t stop shaking from all the potholes”.

 The drive lasted an approximated 30 minutes and they stopped at around 3 pm.
 The trunk was closed so they couldn’t see the outside.
 There was no where to sit.

 At the pushback point, the respondent explained that there was a bigger forest and they could see buildings on the Turkish side.
 Two other men wearing sage green uniforms were also described at the pushback point (in addition to the three men in civilian clothing who drove the van).
 The sage green uniform had “Police” written on their left chest jacket and a Hellenic Police logo on their arm sleeves, and the men were carrying firearms.

 The men in civilian clothing spoke Syrian Arabic.
 They reportedly told the transit group in Arabic:

 “Don’t make the officer upset, let us beat you, just follow the orders, we bring you near to Edirne, but stop trying before you lose your life”.